 - Promoting increased bioavailability

-When you take the traditional CBD via a method such as topical application, it may take longer to experience the benefits.
-However, as mentioned above water soluble Nano CBD helps to facilitate optimal absorption.
+When you take the full spectrum CBD products via a method such as topical application, it may take longer to experience the benefits.
+However, as mentioned above Nano emulsified CBD helps to facilitate optimal absorption.

-The good thing about water based CBD is that you do not need to change the method of administration.
+The good thing about nano CBD products is that you do not need to change the method of administration.
 For example, if you are used to taking CBD oil using the sublingual or topical application method, simply stick to it.

 - Targeting specific areas of the body